Wrongful Death vs. Murder Cases

 Difference in the burden of proof

 On the other hand, criminal cases require that the prosecutor establish that the defendant committed the crime “beyond a reasonable doubt.”
-This means that the facts offer no other logical explanation than that the defendant committed the crime.
+This means that the facts offer no other reasonable explanation than that the defendant committed the crime.

 Damages vs. punishment